Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/file-management.md

 ## Example Files

-You can find a list of all the files included in the example dev portal theme on Dev Portal Overview tab in the Admin GUI.
-If you do not know how to access the Admin GUI see [Accessing Admin GUI](/docs/enterprise/latest/admin-gui/).
+You can find a list of all the files included in the example dev portal theme on the Dev Portal Overview tab in the Admin GUI.
+If you do not know how to access the Admin GUI see [Accessing Admin GUI](/docs/enterprise/0.32-x/admin-gui/).

-The following list describes the files that make up the Example Dev Portal being served by Kong:

-### ⚠️ Important Notice

-The file names displayed below reference the file name within the Example Dev Portal files archive.
-The file extension **must not** be included in the file name when creating, or updating files in the Dev Portal Admin API.

 ### Pages